grierson/grierson/event-sourcing.md

 | 2   | Bob     | $94     |
 | 3   | Charlie | $20     |

-No transactions are recorded.
-Accounts are updated in place, so original balance is overwritten with the new balance after each transaction.
+Since no transactions are recorded and instead the original balance is overwritten with the new balance after each transaction we lose the evidence of what happened.

 Which means we can't ask questions like